sci-comp/SceneBuilder/README.md

 The scene builder dock only provides space for 12 collections, however, you can make additional folders.
 We can update which 12 collections are currently in use by swapping out names in the CollectionNames resource, then hitting the "Reload all items" button on the scene builder dock.
 The decision to have 12 collections was an arbitrary one, though it does fit nicely into the UI dock.

 You can enable the plugin now to preview your collection names in the scene builder dock.
-However, since our collection folders are empty, you will see a harmless error: `Directory exists, but contains no items: Furniture`.
+Since our collection folders are empty, you will see a harmless error: `Directory exists, but contains no items: Furniture`.

 ### Manually create one item

-Usually, we will want to create `SceneBuilderItem` resources in bulk.
+Usually, we want to create SceneBuilderItem resources in bulk.
 However, for demonstration purposes, let us create our first item manually.

-Continuing with the furniture example, we assume in this section that you have already added "Furniture" to collection names, and have created an empty "Furniture" folder,
+Continuing with the furniture example,

 1. Create a `PackedScene` that we will use as an item to place.
 For this example, I will assume that you already have "Chair.glb," "Chair.tscn," or other relevant PackedScene somewhere in your project files.
 It doesn't matter where your chair scene is located in FileSystem.

-Also note that the root node of imported scenes must derive from Node3D.
+Remember, the root node of imported scenes must derive from Node3D.

 2. Create two sub folders "Item" and "Thumbnail" at locations,